lonelyjoeparker/qmul-genome-convergence-pipeline/trunk/bin/README.md

 *If you think you have found a bug, please report it here: https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/issues*

 ###Help###
-If you have a problem or need help using a binary, please first read: http://www.lonelyjoeparker.com/?p=1255 If you think you have found a bug or error please check the [existing issues on GitHub](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/issues).
+If you have a problem or need help using a binary, please first read [this general release information](http://www.lonelyjoeparker.com/?p=1255).
+If you think you have found a bug or error please check the [existing issues on GitHub](https://github.com/lonelyjoeparker/qmul-genome-convergence-pipeline/issues).
 If you still haven't got any further and want to send a question, email joe+bioinformaticshelp@kitserve.org.uk.
 I may or may not be able to answer your question quickly. **Please include these details**:
  * Which Java version, and which jarfile you are using (and where/when you downloaded it);